contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/01_overview.md

 * Maintain the Descriptor either by hand or automatically via introspection
 * Generate documentation and SDKs for your API consumers to download

 In the following sections, we will show you how to manually create and edit a web API Descriptor.
-Then we will explain how to automatically generate a web API Descriptor from your existing web API implementation.
+Then we will explain how to automatically generate a web API Descriptor by introspecting your existing web API implementation.

 <!-- TODO could also document the API first and develop the web API after with the server skeleton. -->